The FBI warns of the risk of extremist attacks after the search of the Trump mansion

-The former president of the United States, in whose possession secret reports were found, demands the return of the seized material
+The former president, in whose possession secret reports were found, demands the return of the seized material

 The number and aggressiveness of violent threats posted on internet platforms against federal officials and facilities have increased dramatically in recent days following the August 8 FBI search of Trump’s Mar-a-Lago residence in Palm Beach (Florida).
 This is warned by a joint internal memorandum from the National Investigation Agency and the Department of Homeland Security that warns of the sudden increase in public threats and the “potential of domestic violent extremists” who could carry out attacks on US territory; possibly against federal facilities.